AppAndFlow/react-native-set-app-icon/README.md

 ### getIconName

-Take a callback and receive an object with iconName in it.
+Takes a callback and receives an object with `iconName` in it.

 ```js
 SetAppIcon.getIconName(cb: (icon: { iconName: string }) => void): void;